parrt/msan501-old/notes/python.md

 f.close()
 ```

 EX.
-Write a program that reads the lines from a file called "words.txt", which you can download from campus.
+Write a program that reads the lines from a file called "words.txt", which you can download from canvas.

 Obviously you need to put this in a specific directory and then use the fully qualified name when you try to open it or make sure you start Python from that directory and then just use the filename.